 What Does Boat Insurance Cover?

-Boats are different than houses or auto, so the coverages are different in what they consider as covered losses.
-Boat insurance coverage includes these options, below:
+Boats are different than houses, cars and any other recreational vehicles.
+That means the coverages are different in what they consider as covered losses.

 - Total Loss Replacement

 - Uninsured Boaters Coverage